walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     ![Screenshot showing the DMS migration target settings.](images/Exercise2/select-target.png)

-    > **Note:** You can find the target server name in the Azure portal by browsing to your database.
+    > **Note**: You can find the target server name in the Azure portal by browsing to your database.

     ![Screenshot showing the Azure SQL Database server name.](images/Exercise2/sql-db-name.png)